-Corn is the go-to starch for people who cannot tolerate wheat or gluten.
-It makes sense – it is gluten free and widely available.
+Corn is the go-to for people who cannot tolerate wheat or gluten.
+It makes sense – it is gluten free.
 However, corn can be an irritant for some people.

 Folks who have to suddenly take gluten out of their diet are usually starch eaters and need to have a replacement.
 While it seems like a good replacement, there are actually several problems with corn that you need to know about especially if you are celiac or gluten sensitive.

 There is an issue called cross reactivity which can occur when someone produces antibodies to a particular food, like gluten.
 The proteins in other foods have similar structure to the protein in the original reactive food (in this case gluten).